ucdavis-bioinformatics-training/2017_2018-single-cell-RNA-sequencing-Workshop-UCD_UCB_UCSF/monday/Expression_Matrix.md

 	/share/biocore/workshops/2017_2018-single-cell-RNA-sequencing-Workshop-UCD_UCB_UCSF

-3. Review cellranger's sub-application and help docs
+3. Review cellranger's sub-applications and help docs

 4. Review the [1-mkfastq.slurm](1-mkfastq.slurm) script used to generate fastq files from Illumina run output file.

 	1. In the folder 2017_10X_mouse_comparative, which output folders/files were generated from this script?
 	2. Copy over the Reports folder and review it
 	3. Using zless review the first set of reads from sample 654
+ 	4. If time remain, mock run the script.

 5. Review the [2-counts.slurm](2-counts.slurm) script used to map fastq files.